 - ½ cup red wine

-- 1 ½ tablespoons freshly ground black pepper and sea salt
+- 1 ½ tbsp freshly ground black pepper and sea salt

 - Begin by adding one cup of sliced red onion into a large pot.